Brain on Board

 Airbags

 You are driving to work on a sunny morning.
-The drive takes you through a busy intersection where there is rarely a break in oncoming, left-turning traffic.
+The drive takes you through a busy intersection where there is rarely a break in oncoming traffic to allow for left turns.
 Drivers wishing to turn left often end up accelerating dangerously to try to squeeze through small gaps between oncoming vehicles.
 As you approach the intersection heading straight, you see an oncoming car waiting to turn left.
 The left-turning car accelerates and attempts the turn just as you enter the intersection.
-You slam on the brakes but there is not enough time to stop and the front of your car hits the passenger side of the other vehicle.
-You feel your seatbelt tighten and hear a loud sound as the driver airbag opens.
+You slam on the brakes but there is not enough time to stop, and the front of your car strikes the passenger side of the other vehicle.
+You feel your seatbelt tighten and hear a loud sound as the driver’s airbag opens.
 Both safety features do their job, and you are able to walk away from the crash with little more than a few bruises.
 You know that if you had hit the windshield or steering column, the outcome would have been much worse.

 In the event of a crash, airbags offer added protection to the most vulnerable parts of the human body: the head, neck, and chest.
 Airbags work with the seatbelt to lessen and safely distribute the various forces that act on vehicle occupants when they are involved in a collision.

 Airbags are useful whenever you experience a sudden reduction in speed.
 The usefulness of airbags is evidenced by the number of lives saved.
-By 2013, it has been estimated that airbags have saved 39,886 lives since their inception (National Center for Statistics and Analysis 2015).
-Situations where airbags would benefit vehicle occupants include the following:
+By 2019, it has been estimated that airbags have saved 70,059 lives since their inception (Kahane & Simons, 2024).
+Situations in which airbags would benefit vehicle occupants include the following:

 • A large animal runs into the road ahead of you and a collision is unavoidable.